Setting up a printer is a doddle

 People seem to have major issues with printer installation and setup.
 I don’t know why because it’s easy when you avoid all the guis and go for the cups web interface.

 I have a HP Deskjet 845C, it works on every linux distro using the cups browser method.

-On most Linux distros, cups is available in the repository, if not already installed and activated at boot.
-So just do a search for cups or printer and install Cups if needed.
+On most Linux distros, cups is available in the repository.
+So just do a search for cups or printer and install Cups.

 I always install Foomatic Hpijs.

 Debian based boxes: sudo /etc/init.d/cups restart

 Archlinux and others: sudo /etc/rc.d/cups start

 Next, open your web browser and type the address http://localhost:631 which is your print server port.
 You will be greeted with the cups html printer setup page.